Applications in Trigonometry

-We won’t get too far into trigonometric concepts with this guide, but it’s important to be aware as we take you through the massive overlap between the two.
-We combine algebra with geometry to find the third side of a triangle when we have the other two, and we can build on this concept with trigonometry to find and graph the ratios of the triangle’s sides.
-Any complex-looking equation you may come across in trigonometry—like ex + iy = ex(cos y + i sin y), for example—makes use of algebra.
+We won’t get too far into trigonometric concepts with this guide, but it’s important to be aware of as we take you through the massive overlap between the two.
+We can combine algebra with geometry to find the third side of a triangle when we have the other two, and we can build on this concept with trigonometry to find and graph the ratios of the triangle’s sides.
+Any complex-looking equation you may come across in trigonometry—like the horrifying ex + iy = ex(cos y + i sin y), for example—makes use of algebra.
 You can't just memorize this stuff, pass a test or two, and let baseball statistics push it out of your brain.

 Lock away everything you’re about to learn, and keep the key in a safe place.
 You don’t want to have to hacksaw your way in later.